fxkuehl/keyboard/layout.md

         +---------+---------+---------+---------+---------+---------+---------
         750      1250      1750      2250      2750      3250      3750

+This distribution is also spread out over a wide range of values with the lowest values worse than the Workman layout.
+NEOI is a representative of the lower range.
+It is, however, skewed towards higher values with several peaks between roughly 2200 and 3500.
+It is slightly skewed towards higher values.

 # TODO

 * Automatically mirror layouts to make them easier to compare